-My previous post was written about childhood sexual abuse.
+I’ve written a fair bit about childhood sexual abuse.
 Children are young, small, and without resources.
 Grasping the innocence of those children is easily seen and understood.
+As adults, trauma survivors can more easily grasp the complex dynamics of being forced into abusive dynamics when still a small, young child.

 What about those situations where an adult is battling sexual abuse?